potcoin-repos/electrum-pot-server/HOWTO.md

 ### Step 11.
 Tweak your system for running electrum

-Electrum POT server currently needs quite a few file handles to use leveldb.
+Electrum Potcoin server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 16k.
 This is most easily achived by sticking the value in .bashrc of the root user who usually passes this value to all unprivileged user sessions too.